HL7/smart-web-messaging/fsh/ig-data/input/pagecontent/index.md

 tracks the context in which the app was launched (e.g., order entry) and can navigate to the appropriate follow-up screen based on this context.

+An example of a ui.done message is shown below:
 ```js
 SMART.messaging.send("ui.done", {
   "activityType": "problem-add",